-Election 2018: Off to the Racists
+Election 2018: Off to the racists

 When radical journalist Roland Martin found out that I was working with Congressman DeSantis, he sent this email to me: “You are advising him?
 Oh, he’s guaranteed to lose now!!!
 LOL.”
 Yes, he and most liberals, think Blacks are too stupid to make a rational choice when it comes to how they vote.

-Raynard Jackson is president and CEO of Raynard Jackson & Associates, LLC., a Washington, D.C.-based public relations/government affairs firm.
-He is also a contributing editor for “ExcellStyle Magazine” (www.excellstyle.com) and “U.S. Africa Magazine” (www.usafricaonline.com).
+(Raynard Jackson is president and CEO of Raynard Jackson & Associates, LLC.)